 The estimated diversity of Ig molecules a human body can generate extends beyond 10\textsuperscript{15} theoretical sequences,\cite{Schroeder Jr.2006Similarity and divergence in the development and expression of the mouse and human antibody repertoires|||Briney2019Commonality despite exceptional diversity in the baseline human antibody repertoire.} indicating that each antigen may lead to a unique antibody response.
 These 10\textsuperscript{15} possible antibody sequences are all unique yet highly alike, posing a serious challenge for their characterization and sequencing, which has remained, to this day, a tremendously challenging task.
 Ideally, one would like to sequence antibodies at the protein level instead of through B-cell receptor (BCR) sequencing,\cite{Hom2022Exploring the Diversity of the B-Cell Receptor Repertoire Through High-Throughput Sequencing} as is currently the norm, to more directly probe circulating antibody repertoires and their relative abundances in specific environments.
 Mass spectrometry (MS) is expected to be the method of choice to potentially achieve this feat, as MS-based protein analysis has advanced and matured considerably.\cite{Altelaar2013Next-generation proteomics: towards an integrative view of proteome dynamics|||Aebersold2016Mass-spectrometric exploration of proteome structure and function} However, antibodies represent a very special and rather challenging class of proteins.
 Consequently, while MS has been already used to characterize and sequence highly purified monoclonal antibodies (mAbs),\cite{Sen2017Automated Antibody De Novo Sequencing and Its Utility in Biopharmaceutical Discovery.|||Peng2021Mass Spectrometry-Based De Novo Sequencing of Monoclonal Antibodies Using Multiple Proteases and a Dual Fragmentation Scheme|||Srzentić2020Interlaboratory Study for Characterizing Monoclonal Antibodies by Top-Down and Middle-Down Mass Spectrometry} further technical developments in sample preparation and data analysis are needed to incorporate MS fully and efficiently into an endogenous humoral antibody discovery and characterization pipeline.
-This review evaluates the role that MS can play in sequencing, identifying, and characterizing antibodies, focusing mainly on emerging strategies employed to enable identification and characterization of endogenous neutralizing antibodies.
+In this thesis, I evaluate the role that MS can play in sequencing, identifying, and characterizing antibodies, focusing mainly on emerging strategies employed to enable identification and characterization of endogenous neutralizing antibodies.

 !!
 Nomenclature, structure, and diversity of antibodies

 Humoral human antibodies are complex proteins produced by B cells.\cite{Chiu2019Antibody Structure and Function: The Basis for Engineering Therapeutics.|||Schroeder2010Structure and function of immunoglobulins} Most antibody molecules (e.g. IgGs) are made up of four protein chains: two identical light chains and two identical heavy chains, which are interconnected by disulphide bridges (\textbf{\autoref{fig:fig1.1}}).
 The light and heavy chain form two heterodimers, which are connected via disulphide bridges in the hinge region to form the intact antibody.
-Functionally, the intact antibody can be divided into two antigen-binding domains (also known as Fab or fragment antigen-binding) and a constant domain (also known as Fc or fragment crystallizable)\cite{Porter1959The hydrolysis of rabbit γ-globulin and antibodies with crystalline papain} (\textbf{\autoref{fig:fig1.1}}a).
+Functionally, the intact antibody can be divided into two antigen-binding domains (also known as Fab or fragment antigen-binding) and a constant domain (also known as Fc or fragment crystallizable)\cite{Porter1959The hydrolysis of rabbit γ-globulin and antibodies with crystalline papain} (\textbf{\autoref{fig:fig1.1}a}).
 The Fc is the effector entity of the antibody and can bind to Fc-receptors on immune cells\cite{Schroeder2010Structure and function of immunoglobulins} and mediate immune effector responses such as phagocytosis, antibody-dependent cell-mediated cytotoxicity, respiratory burst, and cytokine release.\cite{Herr2003Insights into IgA-mediated immune responses from the crystal structures of human FcalphaRI and its complex with IgA1-Fc.} In contrast to the fully conserved sequence and structure of the Fc, the Fab is responsible for the vast diversity in recognized antigens and is thus hypervariable.